galunni/RegExReference/reference_chars_soft.md

 ---

 **\W	- something that is not an alphanumeric char**<br/>
-same as [^a-zA-Z0-9_] and eventually unicode letters depending on your local environmen
+same as [^a-zA-Z0-9_] and eventually unicode letters depending on your local environment

 ---